-MW100 Support Documentation
+MW100 Support

-I assume that the support works for all modules, but this has been tested only with the following: MX110-UNV-M10, MX115-D05-H10, MX120-VAO-M08, and MX125-MKC-M10.
+The support has been tested with the following modules: MX110-UNV-M10, MX115-D05-H10, MX120-VAO-M08, and MX125-MKC-M10.

-Channel descriptions
+Channel Descriptions

 The MW100 can handle up to 60 measurement channels, referred to as channels 001-060.
 The math option adds 300 computation channels (A001-A300), 300 communication input channels (C001-C300), and 60 constant channels (K01-K60).

 The module bus can have up to 6 modules on it.
-The maximum number of I/O channels for the MW100 is 60 (referred to as channels 001-060), with a maximum of 10 channels per modules.
+The maximum number of I/O channels for the MW100 is 60 (referred to as channels 001-060), with a maximum of 10 channels per module.
 Each module has a dedicated slice of the 60 channels, with the first module owning 001-010, the second owning 011-020, etc. The first module is the one closest to the main module.

-Setting up the unit
+Setting Up the Unit

-Plug your modules into the module bus, realizing that each module location to the left of the main module has an address starting at 1,and increases as you go left.
+Upon getting the unit, get it on your network as described in the manual.
+Plug your modules into the module bus, noting that each module location to the left of the main module has an address starting at 1, and the address increases as you go left.

 Operation

-The default way the measurements are done is that there are two records that trigger reading all of the values on the device, one for input values (such as ADC and TTL) and another for output values (such as DAC and relay).
-By default, both records use a time value in their SCAN fields to periodically poll values and put them into a cache, and the record for these values are set to I/O Intr which allow them to be updated by an interrupt call.
-If a measurement record is decoupled from the master poll rates by setting their SCAN field to a time value, the measurement data associated with a record will be retrieved, with all the associated information (status and alarms) put into the cache, and the new value will be returned; however, the associated status and alarm records for the measurement will return cached values only.
-This means that to do read an independent channel is to read the measurement value, then forward link to all the associated records to grab the cached values from that read.
+If a measurement record is decoupled from the master poll rates by setting its SCAN field to a time value, the measurement data associated with that record will be retrieved with all the associated information (status and alarms) put into the cache, and the new value will be returned.
+However, the associated status and alarm records for the measurement will return cached values only.
+This means that to read an independent channel is to read the measurement value, then forward link to all the associated records to grab the cached values from that read.

 The device calculations, communication inputs, and constants are read by the pollers.
 The calculations (which need to be defined through the web interface) allow the transformation of measurements with the communication input values and predefined constants.
 The first 60 calculation channels allow for a long calculation (string length of 120 characters), while the last 240 channels allow for short calculations (8 or 10 characters, depending on firmware version).